asrc-photonics/2025-python-for-photonics/docs/registration.md

-How to Join
+How to Join:

 Day 1 Symposium (open to all)
 – Free registration.
+Specify whether you would like to participate only in Day 1 Symposium or also in the Days 2-4 Hands-On Sessions.
-– Optional abstract for a peer‑reviewed 15‑min talk or poster; acceptance decisions emailed in June.
+– Optional abstract (limit to 1 page including figures) for a peer‑reviewed 15‑min talk or poster; acceptance decisions emailed in June.
+Send your abstracts to viktoriia.rutckaia47@gc.cuny.edu.

 Days 2-4 Hands‑On Labs (limited seats)
-– Upload a ≤1‑page motivation statement with your registration.
+– Prepare a motivation statement with your registration.
+Send it to viktoriia.rutckaia47@gc.cuny.edu.
 – Seats awarded by the committee; submitting a Day 1 abstract boosts your chances.
+– Bring a laptop with Python 3.12+ and admin rights.

-Apply by 15  June  2025; selection results within two weeks.
+Apply by 15  June  2025; acceptance results within two weeks.